petpeevephobia/petpeevephobia/README.md

 # 👋 Hi, I’m Nadra.

-I'm an AI Product Designer based in Germany.
+I'm an AI Engineer based in Germany.

 I love building things that make life easier for people, so we can focus on being creative.